-11. Accrued Liabilities
+8. Accrued Liabilities

 The Company has an obligation to complete a well site reclamation for a historical lease arrangement in Alberta, Canada.
-The Company no longer leases or has any operations on the site.
-The reclamation is in the late stages of completion and subject to final regulatory approvals.
-As at December 31, 2018 the Company currently had \$0.06 million accrued for potential final reclamation costs and certifications (2017 - \$0.10 million).
+The Company continues reclamation evaluation activities with its environmental consultants.
+As at December 31, 2019 the Company currently had \$0.05 million accrued for potential final reclamation costs and certifications (2018 - \$0.06 million).
 Upon final regulatory approval, the restricted cash (See Note 6) shall be returned to the Company.